fiatcrush/wifizoo-frontend/README.md

-## Wifizoo Front-end Web Interface
+## Wifizoo Front-End Web Interface

 HTML & CSS front end web interface for Wifizoo 1.3.
 Please see the screenshots forlder for an idea of how it should look.
 Another version is hosted on Packet Storm here: https://packetstormsecurity.com/files/favorite/67931/

 ### Installation of the Web Interface

 * Place the folder "webgui" in your Wifizoo 1.3 Folder and click on "index.html"
-* Within that file to open the gui
 * You need a running instance of Wifizoo 1.3 for the web interace to work.

 ### What is Wifizoo 1.3